kodefoundry/kind-cluster/README.md

 Summerising what we have done till now.

 1. We tried out [kind](https://kind.sigs.k8s.io/ "kind"), and created a simple cluster
-2. We verified if [helm3](https://helm.sh/ "helm") is working with this cluster
+2. We verified if [helm3](https://helm.sh/ "helm") is working with this cluster using a [hello-world](https://github.com/kodefoundry/kind-cluster/tree/main/hello-world "hello-world") available in the repository.

 [========]

 # Deploying a multinode K8s cluster and deploy a sample application, EFK and Nginx Ingress

+The plan

+	Create a multinode cluster
+	Deploy Nginx Ingress
+	Deploy a REST API backend server
+	Deploy EFK
+	Configure EFK to monitor logs

+Multinode cluster was sucessfully created using the [kind.yaml](https://github.com/kodefoundry/kind-cluster/blob/main/kind.yaml "kind.yaml") available in the repository.